As the seasons change and the weather fluctuates, you may find your sleep getting affected.

 We spend one-third of our lives in bed, so it’s important that we turn our bedroom into a sleep sanctuary and create an ideal environment for rest.
 Make sure your room is comfortable, dark, free of clutter and peaceful.

-For those suffering from seasonal allergies, it’s important to make sure the things in your room promote healthy breathing and don’t attract dust mites. are the only ones approved by the National Asthma Council of Australia and Respiratory Foundation of New Zealand to carry the Sensitive Choice blue butterfly symbol.
+For those suffering from seasonal allergies, it’s important to make sure the things in your room promote healthy breathing and don’t attract dust mites. are the only ones approved by the National Asthma Council to carry the Sensitive Choice blue butterfly symbol.
 That’s because they provide long term protection against dust mites and their allergens, so you can breathe and sleep easy.

 - ABC News, ‘Seasonal affective disorder: Can winter really send you into a case of seasonal depression?’
 June 2016